 Investing

-- Usually used for long-term goals.
-Investing can help you reach long-term goals, such as paying for a child’s education or planning for retirement.
+• Usually used for long-term goals.
+Investing may help you reach long-term goals, such as paying for a child’s education or planning for retirement.

-- Longer to access invested funds.
-When you invest your money, it can take a few more days to access your money compared to a savings account.
+• Longer wait to access invested funds.
+When you invest your money, depending on the type of investment, it may take longer to access your money compared to a savings account.

-- Earnings potential.
-Investments have the potential for higher return than a savings account.
+• Earnings potential.
+Investments typically have the potential for higher return than a savings account.

 Learn about investment types